Action of 6 October 1779: Aftermath

 One of the difficulties in rescuing the crew was the heavy swell as well as the light wind.
 Rambler's boat saved a master's mate, two midshipmen and fourteen sailors, while Surveillante saved the First Lieutenant, Second Lieutenant of marines, the surgeon and 36 of the crew.
 13 more were saved by a passing Russian ship.

 The damage to Surveillante was severe, her hull was leaking and had 30 killed and 85 wounded.
 British and French sailors then had to work together to keep her afloat, and in that they were successful.
 She returned to Brest the next day under a jury rig.
 Couëdic and the rest of the French crew treated the surviving British as castaways found at sea, not as prisoners of war, seeing them repatriated without parole or exchange.
 Couëdic died of his wounds in January 1780, and was admired for his courage and compassion by both the French and the British.
 Surveillante took nearly a year for repairs to be complete and went on to fight in American waters and even brought news of the peace in Paris in company with the British frigate Medea in the summer of 1783.

 Art

-Numerous paintings and illustrations of the battle were made, notably by Auguste-Louis de Rossel de Cercy (a key exhibit of the Musée national de la Marine in Paris), by George Carter (of which a print is dedicated to King George III) and by Robert Dodd.
+Numerous paintings and drawings of the battle were made, notably by Auguste-Louis Rossel de Cercy (a key exhibit of the Musée national de la Marine in Paris), by George Carter (of which a print is dedicated to George III, the King of England) and by Robert Dodd.